dotnet-foundation/website/input/projects/data/hibp.md

 ---
-Title: ;--haveibeenpwned?
+Title: ';--have i been pwned?
 (HIBP)
 Contributor: Troy Hunt
 Logo: hibp.jpg
 Web: https://haveibeenpwned.com/
 ---

-# HaveIBeenPwned
+# ';--have i been pwned?
+(HIBP)

-[HaveIBeenPwned](https://haveibeenpwned.com/) is a a free online resource for anyone to quickly assess if they may have been put at risk due to an online account of theirs having been compromised or "pwned" in a data breach.
+[';--have i been pwned?
+(HIBP)](https://haveibeenpwned.com/) is a a free online resource for anyone to quickly assess if they may have been put at risk due to an online account of theirs having been compromised or "pwned" in a data breach.

 ## Project Details